Radioactive iodine therapy for thyroid cancer

 Getting radioactive iodine therapy

-Usually you will have a small pill to swallow.
+Usually you will be given a small pill.
 The radioiodine goes into your bloodstream and travels to thyroid cells in your body.
 The thyroid cells absorb the radioiodine and it kills them.

-No harm comes to other cells in your body as they do not absorb the radioiodine.
+Other cells in your body will not be harmed as they do not absorb the radioiodine.
 The treatment can be repeated if thyroid cells are still present.

 After radioactive iodine therapy